rezabagusp/magical-lamp/quiz/answer.md

 export default ButtonCounter;
 ```

-As we call it a module, it means we encapsulate the scope and control the data that can be access to the outside module.
+As we call it a module, means it encapsulate the scope and control the data that can be accessed by the ouside module.
-We can see that at `ButtonCounter` module, it take the advantage of the closure state (*counter*) define in that component. whenever that component is called, the state is not only available to that module but also it will remain until that component is disposed.
+We can see that at `ButtonCounter` module, it take the advantage of the closure state (*counter*) define in that component.
+Whenever that component is called, the state is not only available to that module but also it will remain until that component is disposed.

 ### Answer 6:
 Black box & Unit test.
 But, i'd say it also depends on the case we face.
-For many reasons, create test causes a lot of pain (Time consuming).
+For many reasons, create test causes a lot of pain (ex: Time consuming).
 But, we can't deny that it is important.
 For me, it would be the combination of those two.
 First, i focus on developing the functionalities and then create the test.
-I prefer to do the test to the container component since the view component is typically just for a view purpose.
+I prefer to do the test at container component since the view component is typically just for a view purpose.

 ### Answer 7:
 Nginx.
 I use it on my saveral project.
 Honestly i don't really get into depth about the web server.
 I only know that Nginx is one of the most use and popular web server out there.